 #48 Platinum-Highlighted Short Pixie with Soft Frame

-The light platinum highlights frame the face with a brightness that softens features and draws attention upward, which is always flattering.
-This is cut short and close, just above the ears, and the fine to medium density gives it a softness that heavier hair wouldn’t achieve at this length.
-It’s low-effort in the styling department and looks clean and considered at all times, which is exactly what you want from a cut this short.
-The highlights will need touch-ups to maintain their vibrancy, but otherwise this is one of the most practical cuts in this collection.
+Brightening the face and softening features with light platinum highlights provides an upward eye draw — always a plus.
+This cut sits short and close just above the ears, and the fine to medium density provides a softness that nothing heavier would achieve at this length.
+It’s low effort when it comes to styling and always looks clean and put together, which is what you’d want with a cut this short.
+Though the highlights will need a color touch up, on the whole this cut is extremely low maintenance and is consistently among the most practical of all the collection.

 #49 Curly Pixie with Bouncy Texture and Movement